 When your car’s onboard computer detects a misfire in cylinder 3, it triggers diagnostic trouble code P1347, which typically leads to fuel cut-off to prevent engine damage.

-This code overview indicates that the engine’s computer has detected a misfire in the third cylinder, resulting in fuel supply cut-off to prevent further damage.
+This error code overview indicates that the engine’s computer has detected a misfire in the third cylinder, resulting in fuel supply cut-off to prevent further damage.

 Fuel implications include reduced fuel efficiency and potential long-term engine damage if left unaddressed.